 Setup: Review of Bohmian mechanics

-payday loans for people who don't work For a given Bohmian system , an initial condition is a pair , with and .
+payday loan needed For a given Bohmian system , an initial condition is a pair , with and .
 The fundamental law of Bohmian mechanics then says that, given an initial , the trajectory of the system is a solution to the Bohmian Guidance Equation,

 Rampant Bohmian indeterminism